xmidt-org/talaria/README.md

 When this occurs, the event is sent to [Caduceus](https://github.com/xmidt-org/caduceus)

 Talaria has three API endpoints to interact with the devices connected to itself.
-A [XMiDT](link here) client should not directly query against a talaria.
+A [XMiDT](https://xmidt.io/) cloud client should not directly query against a talaria.
-Instead, they should send a request through [scytale](link here).
+Instead, they should send a request through [scytale](https://github.com/xmidt-org/scytale).

 #### Device Statistics - `/device/{deviceID}/stat` endpoint
 This will return the statistics of the connected device,